 If the CNA conducts an R-NRUF, J-NRUF or S-NRUF for a specific NPA with a date for “Actual” (Total Quantity of Existing CO Codes Assigned and Reserved as of January 1 of the Current Year) that is the same as the G-NRUF “Actual” date, then the CNA shall not request G-NRUF data for that NPA and shall use the R-NRUF, J-NRUF or S-NRUF data in the G-NRUF results.

 Per section 9 of the Canadian Adjunct to the INC 9YY NXX Code Assignment Guideline, current and prospective Canadian 9YY NXX Code Holders must submit a six year NPA 9YY NXX code forecast to the CNA on an annual basis at the same time as the G-NRUF.

-Per section 7 of the Canadian Adjunct to the INC 5YY NXX Code Assignment Guideline, current and prospective Canadian 5YY NXX Code Holders must submit a six year NPA 5YY NXX code forecast to the CNA on an annual basis at the same time as the G-NRUF.

-See Appendix B for Typical G-NRUF Schedule and Timeline.
+However, as per direction received from the CSCN during CSCN 121 held on 26 October 2021, the CNA does not have to follow-up with any companies and companies are not required to fill out that part of the NRUF unless they are going to forecast any growth.

 R-NRUF